Dr. Jeremiah Johnson

 Joe is graduate student pursuing a Master of Science in Environmental Engineering, with a focus on energy systems analysis.
 His research on solar powered integrated greenhouses, as a part of an interdisciplinary research team involved in NSFs program, Innovations at the Nexus of Food, Energy, and Water Systems.
 His research is focused on life cycle environmental impacts and economic analysis of integrating organic photovoltaic technology into greenhouses.
 Additionally, Joe’s research involves optimization of off-grid greenhouses integrated with solar and battery storage for self-sustaining food systems.
 His undergraduate degree is from the University of Alabama, where he studied civil and environmental engineering.
 Joe’s interests are in sustainable energy systems and renewable energy development.
 In his spare time, he enjoys cooking, playing the banjo, and watching Alabama football.

 Danny is a Master’s student in Environmental Engineering with a focus in Energy Systems Analysis.
-His current research project is an energy storage study mandated by N.C.
+His research project is an energy storage study mandated by N.C.
 House Bill 589 to evaluate the potential costs and benefits to NC utilities and customers of utilizing energy storage throughout the state of North Carolina.
-Energy storage can provide several benefits, but Danny has focused primarily on bulk energy time shifting, peak capacity deferral, and transmission congestion relief.
+Energy storage can provide several benefits, but Danny has focused primarily on bulk energy time shifting, peak capacity deferral.
 Quantifying the benefits of these services requires the use of Temoa, or Tools for Energy Model Optimization and Analysis, an open-source framework developed in-house that is capable of modeling capacity expansion.
+A report was submitted to the NC General Assembly in December 2018 and is publicly available.
+He is currently working on answering follow-up questions about the report in regards to impacts of energy storage on emissions and cost-effectiveness of storage in NC as a function of time.

-Danny is also a member of SolarPack, a student-led organization building a commercial solar-and-storage-powered vehicle, and the NCSU Club Cross Country and Track team.
+Danny is also a member of the NCSU Club Cross Country and Track team and is a sponsored athlete for New Balance in Raleigh-Durham.
 He earned a B.S. in Chemical Engineering from NC State in May 2018.

 Maddie is currently a senior at NC State pursuing a B.S. in Environmental Engineering and a minor in Spanish.
 Her research investigates the potential to reduce emissions through the implementation of demand response programs.
 She is also interested in renewable energy, energy storage and energy policy.
 She is involved on campus in a variety of ways including being a student ambassador for the Department of Civil, Construction and Environmental Engineering, a Chancellor’s Aide and the Chair of the NC State Sustainability Fund Advisory Board.
 Outside of the classroom, Maddie is an avid traveller, loves to cook and enjoys backpacking and camping.